-• It is recommended the City Manager or designee be authorized to make plan design changes within the overall health insurance budget.
+Authorize the City Manager or designee to make plan design changes within the overall health insurance budget.

 Active Employee Health Plan Premiums

 - For coverage effective January 1, 2024, increase weekly health plan premiums \$3.00 for employee only and employee plus child tiers and \$5.00 for all other tiers, in all plans. - Provide the City Manager or designee the authority to establish the wellness incentive design within the overall health insurance budget.